-- DeNA is founded as a private limited company
+- DeNA begins operations as a private company

-- DeNA becomes a joint-stock corporation and is renamed DeNA Co.
-Ltd.
+- Transitions to a joint-stock corporation and changes its name to DeNA Co., Ltd.

 - Club Bidders, VIP services for enterprise members, is launched

 - Bidders gains legitimacy with certification under Japan's Antique Business Law

 - The Bidders shopping services are branded as Bidders Shopping